Contractor Pollution Liability Insurance: Do You Need It?

 - Property damage.

-CPL policies also cover the contractor from accidents caused by third-parties.
+CPL policies also cover contractors from accidents caused by third parties.

 To better understand what a CPL policy covers, it is important to know what a pollutant is.

 According to IRMI, a pollutant is “an irritant or contaminant, whether in solid, liquid, or gaseous form, including – when they can be regarded as an irritant or contaminant – smoke, vapor, soot, fumes, alkalis, chemicals, and waste.”

 A pollutant does not have to be harmful to the environment.
 Pollutants are something foreign to the environment and cause irritation.